duckdb/duckdb-web/docs/archive/0.7/guides/data_viewers/tad.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.7.1/guides/data_viewers/tad
+selected: Tad - A Tabular Data Viewer
 title: Tad - A Tabular Data Viewer
-selected: Tad - A Tabular Data Viewer
 ---

 # How to use Tad to view tabular data files and DuckDb databases